Wrongful Termination in California | Complete Guide For Employees

 How long do I have to file a wrongful termination claim in California?

-The statute of limitations varies depending on the type of claim.
+The wrongful termination statute of limitations in California varies depending on the type of claim.
 For discrimination or retaliation, you typically have three years to file with the California Civil Rights Department.
 Other claims may have different deadlines, so contacting a lawyer as soon as possible is vital.